11 Low-maintenance Perennials for Shade

 Photo by Nennieinszweidrei

 Add a handful of these shady plants to your yard and relax.
-They’ll improve the aesthetics of your yard while also allowing you to spend less time maintaining it.
+They’ll improve your yard’s aesthetics while allowing you to spend less time maintaining it.

 1. Plantain Lilies

-Plantain lilies are your finest option if you want to add some attractive foliage to your shaded areas.
+Plantain lilies are your finest option to add attractive foliage to your shaded areas.
 Any yard area can benefit from the brightness and refined texture that these wonderful, low-maintenance plants can add.

-They have numerous varieties with various leaf shapes, variegation patterns, and shades of green.
-Furthermore, plantain lilies prefer substrates that have a fertile profile and are well-draining.
+There are numerous varieties with various leaf shapes, variegation patterns, and shades of green.
+Furthermore, plantain lilies prefer substrates that are fertile and well-draining.

 The colors of their leaves typically indicate whether they prefer light or shade.
 Golden-hued types tend to like some early sun.

-These plants can flourish when planted outside of pots or containers, so different types can be positioned next to one another to show their small differences.
+These plants can flourish outside of pots or containers, so different types can be positioned next to one another to show their small differences.

 These can provide enticing lushness to a shaded landscape under the proper conditions.